 Samantha is currently self-employed, with annual profits of £75,000.
-For 2018/19, her total tax and national insurance contributions (NICs) will be £22,499.
-If she had instead run the business as a limited company - withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost could have been reduced to £20,341.
+For 2017/18, her total tax and national insurance contribution (NIC) bill will be £22,763.
+If she had instead run the business as a limited company - withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost could have been reduced to £20,480.
 The tax saving may not be considered sufficient compensation for losing the simplicity and cost savings of operating as a sole trader.
+The possible reduction to the dividend nil rate band from £5,000 to £2,000 from 6 April 2018 will further reduce any advantage of incorporation.